 Not only will the warmth of the butter help drawn out the flavour of the lemon zest, but it will also help evenly distribute it through the graham cracker crumbs.

 Alternatively, you can blitz the biscuits with a food processor to make the crumbs super fine.
 This will create a neater and smoother finish.
-You can also pour the butter into the food processor and blitz again to combine the crumbs and butter.
+You can also add the lemon zest and butter into the food processor and blitz again to combine.

 Massage the butter around until all the crumbs are coated, it's mess free!

-Finally pour the contents into a lined cake pan.
+Finally, pour the contents into a lined cake pan.
 I used a 15cm (approx 6 inch) cake pan to create a small yet tall cheesecake.
-I recommend using a springform pan or one with removable base so that it's easier to remove.
+I recommend using a springform pan or one with a removable base so that it’s easier to remove.

 Once the cream cheese is soft enough, whisk until smooth and add the sugar.
 A bonus to heating the cream cheese in the microwave is that the sugar dissolves more easily into the mixture.